Your questions answered

 Returning to work

-In England, People who are extremely clinically vulnerable are now advised not to go to work and can be furloughed or could be eligible for Statutory Sick Pay (SSP), Employment Support Allowance (ESA) or Universal Credit.
+In England, people who are clinically extremely vulnerable who can’t work from home, are now advised not to go to work and can be furloughed or could be eligible for Statutory Sick Pay (SSP), Employment Support Allowance (ESA) or Universal Credit.

-For more guidance check the Gov UK website.
+For more information on shielding in Wales check the Gov Wales website.

 If you’re feeling anxious, you can also talk to a health professional or get in touch with Employee Assistance Programme Services or Occupational Health Services.